MTHFR & Methylation

 What affects the methylation cycle?

-- Stress – stress deplets the body of methyl groups so that you don’t have enough for other processes in the body such as detoxification and histamine break down.
+Stress – stress depletes the body of methyl groups so that you don’t have enough for other processes such as detoxification and histamine break down.

-- Environmental toxins – these place a heavy burden on the methylation pathways in the liver and depelete glutathione stores.
+Environmental toxins – these place a heavy burden on the methylation pathways in the liver as well as deplete glutathione (the body’s major antioxidant)

-- Bacterial, viral, fungal, parastic infections – these infections cause inflammation which will deplete the body of glutathione.
+Bacterial, viral, fungal, parastic infections – infections cause inflammation, which will deplete the body of glutathione.
 In turn, homocysteine is lowered, resulting in an inadequate amount of homocysteine that is needed for methylation.

-- Inadequate B12 intake – B12, which is only found in adequate amounts in animal protein, is essential for the proper functioning of the methylation pathways.
-Vegans and vegetarians are very susceptible to low B12.
+Inadequate Vitamin B12 intake – B12, which is only found in adequate amounts in animal protein, is essential for the proper functioning of the methylation pathways.
+Vegans and vegetarians are very susceptible.

-- Low B6 and Zinc – deficiency in B6 and zinc is seen in people with pyrroluria and / or an overload of oxalate in the body.
-The methylation pathways rely on B6 and zinc for proper functioning.
+Low B6 and Zinc – deficiency in B6 and zinc is seen in people with pyrroluria and / or an overload of oxalate in the body.
+Oxalate is very high in nuts and seeds, so those on a paleo diet may be eating too many oxalates.

-- Poor gut health – this will lead to malabsorption of the essential nutreints required for methylation.
+Poor gut health – this will lead to malabsorption of the essential nutrients required for methylation.

 CONTACT JOANNE KENNEDY

-Sydney Naturopath, Joanne Kennedy is available to assist with MTFHR gene mutation and methylation cycle issues.
-For appointments please email Joanne at email@example.com or call 0400 658 003.
+Sydney Naturopath, Joanne Kennedy is available to assist with MTHFR and Methyation issues.
+For appointments please call 0400 658 003 or email Joanne at firstname.lastname@example.org.